|

 The newly created Broadband Industry Group, which comprises Brightview, Cable & Wireless, Centrica, Energis, Freeserve and Tiscali, claims that only greater competition can ensure the potential of broadband.

-Commenting on the research, Douglas McWilliams, chief executive of the CEBR, said: “We predict that over the next 20 years broadband will have a similar impact on the economy to that of the introduction of electricity, should current regulation change to encourage more market competition.”
+Commenting on the research, Douglas McWilliams, chief executive of the CEBR, said: “We predict that over the next 20 years broadband will have a similar impact on the economy to that of the introduction of electricity from 1890-1920 should current regulation change to encourage more market competition.”

-BT this week announced its intention to bring broadband internet access to the whole of the UK by 2005 and called on the Government and the industry to work together to make Broadband Britain a reality (see BT Targets 100% Broadband By 2005).
-Separate figure from the ONS show that broadband services are continuing to drive internet uptake in the UK (see Broadband Continues To Drive Internet Uptake).
+Broadband uptake looks set to increase over the coming months and BT recently announced its intention to bring broadband internet access to the whole of the UK by 2005 and called on the Government and the industry to work together to make Broadband Britain a reality (see BT Calls On Government To Back New Broadband Target).

 Media Jobs